aiidateam/aiida-firecrest/README.md

 ### Testing

 There are two types of tests: mocking the PyFirecREST or the FirecREST server.
-While the former is a good practice to ensure that all three (`aiida-firecrest`, FirecREST, and PyFirecREST) work flawlessly, debugging may not always be easy because it may not always be obvious which of the three is causing a bug.
+While the latter is a good practice to ensure that all three (`aiida-firecrest`, FirecREST, and PyFirecREST) work flawlessly, debugging may not always be easy because it may not always be obvious which of the three is causing a bug.
 Because of this, we have another set of tests that only verify the functionality of `aiida-firecrest` by directly mocking PyFirecREST.
 Maintaining the second set in `tests/tests_mocking_pyfirecrest/` is simpler because we just need to monitor the return values of PyFirecREST​.
 While maintaining the former is more difficult as you have to keep up with both FirecREST and PyFirecREST.